engpok/Tour-Doc/TourDocHelp.md

 ---

+## Version 2.0
+- Bug fix (Record mode): now can see text in text box next to photos while entering/editing text.
+- Record control buttons moved to left side of map to leave room for text editing of photo notes.
+- Record mode: confirmation now required to end a tour.
+- In Saved Tours, tapping a photo brings up a catalog of all photos for the tour.
+Get directions, or copy photo to Photo app, for any displayed photo.

+---

 ## Version 1.1
 - On launch, map now shows a message while waiting for the first GPS fix.
-- GPS indicator now blinks red when location is not available.
+- GPS indicator now blinks red when location is not available (this should catch the eye better).

 ---